According to the March of Dimes, 6.9 million women of childbearing age are living with no or limited access to care.

 A Rising Trend

 While rates of pregnancy-related deaths have been falling globally for the last 25 years, the rate has more than doubled in the United States.
 In addition to a rising number of deaths, Americans are experiencing an increase in severe health complications as a result of pregnancy and childbirth.
-For birthing persons of color, the statistics are even more concerning and demand a change in how we approach maternal health as a nation.
+A change in how we approach maternal health as a nation is urgently needed.

 Definitions

-A pregnancy-related death is defined as the death of a birthing person during pregnancy or within one year of the end of pregnancy from a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the physiologic effects of pregnancy.
+A pregnancy-related death is defined as the death of a woman during pregnancy or within one year of the end of pregnancy from a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the physiologic effects of pregnancy.

-Severe maternal morbidity (SMM) includes unexpected outcomes of labor and delivery that result in significant short- or long-term consequences to a birthing person’s health, such as blood transfusions, hysterectomy, ventilation, or temporary tracheostomy.
+Severe maternal morbidity (SMM) includes unexpected outcomes of labor and delivery that result in significant short- or long-term consequences to a woman’s health, such as blood transfusions, hysterectomy, ventilation, or temporary tracheostomy.

 Statistics

-In the United States, over 800 birthing persons die as a result of pregnancy or pregnancy-related complications each year.
+In the United States, over 800 women die as a result of pregnancy or pregnancy-related complications each year.

 Between 1987 and 2021, deaths during pregnancy and up to a year after delivery more than doubled, rising from 7.2 per 100,000 live births to 32.9 per 100,000 live births.